-If you don’t fancy sitting inside, the cafe also operate an outdoor takeaway in the summer months.
-They serve up drinks and some creamy home made ice cream too!
+If you don’t fancy sitting inside, the cafe also operates an outdoor takeaway in the summer months.
+They serve up drinks and some creamy homemade ice cream too!

 There is always going to be an endless list of reasons to visit, so why not make it a scrumptious one?

 Remember to purchase from their cute little tearoom shop

 As well as gorging on my massive afternoon tea, I loved the little farm shop that they have in the corner of the tearoom.

 Here, they sell a great selection of potted preserves, locally sourced honey, freshly baked bread, and even little pouches of their own loose leaf tea!